 The main character of the novel, Josef Švejk, was a dog trader from Prague, then part of Austria-Hungary.
-He made a living by selling dogs which pedigrees he falsified, and he also likes to tell the he was dismissed from the army due to idiocy.
+He made a living by selling dogs which pedigrees he falsified, and he also likes to tell that he was dismissed from the army due to idiocy.
 Note that this is information he reserves for his encounters with the authorities.
-Otherwise had had a gentle, charming and disarming way, his mental horizon was apparently limited, his moral substance appeared to be dubious, and distinguished himself by producing endless anecdotes, some of them quite unsavoury.
-The stories were often his way of talking and wriggling himself out of tricky situations.
-He was very good at talking, always had an answer of explanation ready, and was never caught off balance.
-Despite him not appearing to be clever, he no doubt had a good memory and had also read a great deal.
-He also had a unique gift for manoeuvring himself out of difficult situations.
+Otherwise had a gentle, charming and disarming way, his mental horizon was apparently limited, his moral substance appeared to be dubious, and he distinguished himself by producing endless anecdotes, some of them quite unsavoury.
+The stories were often his way of talking and wriggling himself out of difficult situations.
+He was very good at talking, always had an answer or explanation ready, and was never caught off balance.
+Despite him not appearing to be clever, he no doubt had a good memory and had read a great deal.
+He also posessed the unique gift of being able to wrig himself out of the most difficult situations.

 Švejk in a coloured edition from 1953.
 Drawn by Josef Lada.

 Everyone from academics to the man in the street has since the novel was published discussed if Švejk really was mentally constrained or if he simply played a fool.
-He could clearly appear stupid when it suited him, but anyone who has read the novel attentively should not be in doubt: in the epilogue to Part I JH writes that if the reader had perceived Švejk to be an idiot, the author had failed in conveying his message.
+He could clearly appear stupid when it suited him, but anyone who has read the novel attentively should not be in doubt: in the epilogue to Part I Hašek writes that if the reader had perceived Švejk to be an idiot, the author had failed to convey his message.